chili-publish/grafx-documentation/docs/index.md

-# CHILI GraFx Documentation
+# CHILI publish Guides

 ![alt text](/img/home3.png)

-Explore CHILI GraFx guides and examples to let you create and integrate smart templates.
+Explore our guides and examples to let you create and integrate smart templates into your applications.

 A toolset to create your platform for